j-silv/alarm-clock-jukebox/README.md

 ## Navigating the repo:

 The C source code can be found in the software/ folder.
-The block diagrams for the device can be found in the diagrams/ folder.
+Schematics and software flowcharts for the device can be found in the diagrams/ folder.

 ## Features